pombreda/pgreloaded/doc/modules/resources.rst

       Similar to :meth:`get()`, but tries to return the original file handle, if possible.
-If the found file is only available within an archive, a :class:`StringIO` instance will be returned.
+If the found file is only available within an archive, a :class:`BytesIO` instance will be returned.

       Raises a :exc:`KeyError`, if the ``filename`` could not be found.